Do you remember what you were doing on your 18th birthday?

 The amygdala (part of the brain’s limbic system, which processes emotions) is found right next to the hippocampus (which is vital for learning), and for good reason.
 We have evolved to remember things that might be useful for our survival, so our brain is more likely to store information about something that causes a large emotional response, whether that is positive or negative.

 When emotions are running high, our bodies release a whole host of chemicals, including adrenaline, noradrenaline and cortisol.
 It seems to be adrenaline that is responsible for the memory boost, as this chemical increases activity levels in the amygdala and hippocampus.

 Studies have found that blocking adrenaline receptors can reduce the emotional enhancement of memories and that increasing the amount of adrenaline released (with a drug or by asking volunteers to stick their hand in iced water) increases it.
 This is why we remember emotional events, whether negative like the death of a loved one or positive such as a wedding, more vividly than a normal day.
 And this is one of the reasons I remember my 18th birthday so well- it was a happy and exciting occasion, so my brain chemicals ensured I stored it for the future.

-And don’t forget, we have a free lesson plan all about learning and memory in the brain, aimed at KS3 & 4 on our freebies page.
-We also offer a show on the topic, so do get in touch if you are interested in having one of the Braintastic!
-Team come to your school (in person or virtually) to help your students get the best out of their brains.
+And don’t forget, we have a free lesson plan all about learning and memory in the brain, aimed at KS3 & 4.
+We also offer a science show for schools on the topic, so do get in touch if you are interested in having one of the Braintastic!
+Science team come to your school (in person or virtually) to help your students get the best out of their brains and boost learning.
 Our shows are designed to give students a fun, memorable experience, hopefully priming their brains to remember our content better!